wcygan/encd/readme.md

 ### Decryption

-Decrypt a list of arguments (files or directories):
+Decrypt a list of files or directories:

 ```bash
 $ encd dec [ARGS...] -p YourSecretPhrase